What Happens When Medicare Stops Paying for Nursing Home Care? (Updated October 2025)

 1. Medicaid

-Medicaid is a federal and state program that helps cover healthcare costs for individuals with low income.
+Medicaid is a federal and state program that helps cover healthcare costs for individuals with limited income and assets.
 Unlike Medicare, Medicaid can cover long-term nursing home care if you meet eligibility requirements.

 2. Private Pay (Out-of-Pocket)